 Why you now need a password for Zoom meetings

-To make sure that only people you want to be in meetings can access them, Zoom has now introduced passwords for meetings as standard.
+To make sure that only people you want to be in meetings can access them, Zoom meetings now have passwords as standard.

 Previously scheduled meetings (including those scheduled via your Personal Meeting ID) will have passwords enabled.
 So you can't now just join a meeting with the Meeting ID - you need the password number as well.

 If your attendees are joining via a meeting link (web address) and have a Zoom account there is no change.